galacticcouncil/polkalert/README.md

 - `yarn precommit`: Runs pre-commit checks on the whole project
 - `yarn precommit:client`: Runs pre-commit checks only on the client

+**DEV-IMPORTANT!** Make sure to:

+1. Use [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and have the `Editor: Format On Save` setting in VSCode turned on to keep the code consistent.
+2. Always run pre-commit checks before commiting your code.
+If it won't pass, it won't be able to be built.
+More info about the checks can be found below.
+3. Check the other `README.md` files located in subfolders (if provided) for further info.